Frequently Asked Questions (FAQs)

 For a really detailed explanation, read the Who We Are.
 In short, I went to Africa to summit Kilimanjaro, had a life-altering experience spending a week with the porters, and feel compelled to do something to help them.
 In speaking with them it’s clear that their children are top priority, and that due to their meager earnings it is nearly impossible for most of them to afford sending their children to private school.

 This isn’t one individual school the children are going to.
 First, the porters come from multiple communities, some being hours apart from each other.
-Just with our original Fab Five families, they come from villages in and around both Moshi and Tanzania, which are two hours apart.
+Just with our original Fab Five families, they come from villages in and around both Moshi and Arusha, which are two hours apart.
 So we’re dealing with multiple schools.

 Public schools teach only in Swahili.
 And only two countries in Africa speak Swahili – Tanzania and Kenya.
 In order to open these children up to maximum opportunity, it’s critical they’re taught in English.
 Secondarily, the meals being provided at private school offer a game-changing condition for these children; studies have shown that proper nutrition is paramount to a child being able to learn and retain.